Heredity and Evolution — CBSE Class 10: Dominant vs Recessive Traits Explained

 Mendel’s Pea Plants

-This observation became the foundation of modern genetics.
+This became one of the foundational observations of modern genetics.

 Common Mistakes Students Make

-Dominant only means the trait appears when one copy exists.
+It only means the trait appears when one dominant allele is present.

 A dominant trait may still be rare in a population.